Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 Now, Baratza has finally managed to get most of these issues under control.
 Combined with the company’s excellent track record for customer service when something happens, I would no longer be worried about investing in this grinder (this is written with the US market in mind – in countries where there is no Baratza customer support, you should probably consider it twice).

-If you want to make great espresso at home without breaking the bank, this is your best bet.
+If you want to make great espresso at home without breaking the bank, this is hard to compete with.
 It only has 30 grind settings, which means that it can be a bit more difficult to dial in compared to the more expensive 270 version.
 However, the grind size is focused towards espresso and Aeropress, so you have a very fine range.

 Pros